mysterytony/mysterytony.github.io/notes/cs136/section8.md

 First, an element is selected as a "pivot" element.

-The list isD THEN **partitioned** (divided) into two sub-groups: elements less than (or equal to) the pivot and those greater then the pivot.
+The list is then **partitioned** (divided) into two sub-groups: elements less than (or equal to) the pivot and those greater then the pivot.

 Finally, each sub-group is then sorted (conquered).